marijnh/Eloquent-JavaScript/11_async.md

 setTimeout(() => console.log("Tick"), 500);
 ```

-"Waiting" is not generally a very important type of work, but it can
+Waiting is not generally a very important type of work, but it can be
-be useful when doing something like updating an animation or checking
+useful when doing something like updating an animation or checking if
-if something is taking longer than a given amount of ((time)).
+something is taking longer than a given amount of ((time)).

 Performing multiple asynchronous actions in a row using callbacks
 means that you have to keep creating new functions that handle the